nsivaku/nsivaku.github.io/_pages/about.md

 My research focuses on building collaborative multimodal AI systems for monitorable LLM reasoning.
 Additionally, I am interested in using post-training methods for LLMs to improve interpretability.

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 Honored to receive the NSF Graduate Research Fellowship!
 - *2026.02*: &nbsp;🎉🎉 New preprint "Balancing Faithfulness and Performance in Reasoning via Multi-Listener Soft Execution" on a new training framework to improve faithfulness within LLMs.
 - *2026.01*: &nbsp;🎉🎉 Our paper "DART: Leveraging Multi-Agent Disagreement for Tool Recruitment in Multimodal Reasoning" was accepted to EACL 2026 main!
 - *2025.12*: &nbsp;🎉🎉 Honored to receive an Honorable Mention for the CRA Outstanding Undergraduate Research Award.